WebGoat/WebGoat/platformQuickStarts/GCP/README.md

 It is assumed:
 1. You have a Google Cloud Platform Account
 2. You can use Git
-3. You can use a Shell Linux/Mac/Google Cloud Shell
+3. You can use a Linux/Mac/Google Cloud Shell

 ## GKE Docker